curl/everything-curl/sourcecode-web.md

 and then you can build the web site locally by invoking `make` in the source root tree.

-Note that this doesn't make you a complete web site mirror, as some scripts and files are only available on the real actual site, but should give you enough to let you view most HTML pages locally.
+Note that this does not make you a complete web site mirror, as some scripts and files are only available on the real actual site, but should give you enough to let you view most HTML pages locally.